matloff/TidyverseSkeptic/README.md

 Seeing a few examples would help them, of course. but it is yet another example of how Tidy causes cognitive overload for learners.

-## Should we teach using pipes or functional composition?
-Neither!

 ## Case study:  Tidy obstacles to debugging

 Here is an example from *Text Mining with R*, by Julia